anisjonischkeit/gumtree-scraper/README.md

 1) when I'm at work, or 2) late in the evening.
 So I could have had a late start when applying for an apartment - and believe me, the best offers are grabbed in matter of hours, if not *minutes*.

-Moreover, there were 2 people looking for a flat, and Gumtree doesn't offer any sharing features - we used Trello to manage our results, but we had to make extra effort to ensure we're not looking through an offer twice (thus wasting time).

-And on top of that - it was a fun side project to mess with React and Redux.

 ## License